mohas95/pi_cam_server/README.md

 ### Author: Mohamed Debbagh (mohas95)

-This project creates a simple flask + openCV server for streaming video and accessing camera frames on a rasberry pi (or linux/debian system)
+This project creates a simple flask + openCV server for streaming video and accessing camera frames on a rasberry pi (or linux/debian system).
+Integrations with depthai cameras in progres...

 Supports **live MJPEG video streaming**, **lossless PNG snapshots**, and **raw NumPy frame data** for scientific/computer-vision clients.